Last updated on 1 November 2021

 - Sugary drinks (fruit juices, energy drinks, sodas)

-Diet for a healthy pregnancy
+Diet for a healthy pregnancy and to manage gestational diabetes

 To ensure the health of your baby throughout your pregnancy, it is imperative that you manage your gestational diabetes as much as possible.
 One of the best ways to do this is through proper nutrition.
 Focus on the proportion of carbohydrates, fat and protein in your daily intake to best regulate your blood sugar levels.